ssciwr/argumentation-management/README.md

 Make sure that your contributions are [clean](https://flake8.pycqa.org/en/latest/), [properly formatted](https://github.com/psf/black) and for any new modules [follow the general design principle](https://github.com/ssciwr/argumentation-management/blob/main/nlpannotator/mstanza.py).

 Take a look at the [source code documentation](file:///home/iulusoy/projects/argumentation-project/argumentation-management/docs/build/html/modules.html).

+The additions must have at least have 80% test coverage.

 ## Releases